toddcoulombe/league-of-legends-match-predictor/README.md

 - Damage Dealt
   ## Results

-- Successfully trained a Logistic Regression model to predict League of Legends match outcomes.
+- Built and trained a Logistic Regression model to predict League of Legends match outcomes.
-- Preprocessed data using train-test splitting and feature scaling.
+- Applied feature scaling and train-test splitting to prepare the dataset.
-- Evaluated feature importance to identify the most influential gameplay statistics.
+- Analyzed feature importance to understand which gameplay statistics most influence match results.
-- Gold Earned was identified as the strongest positive predictor of match victory.
+- Gold Earned was identified as the strongest predictor of victory.
-- Kills and Wards Placed were also important factors contributing to winning outcomes.
+- Kills and Wards Placed were also highly influential features.
+- The project demonstrated how machine learning can be used to extract actionable insights from competitive gaming data.

  ## Future Improvements